 Here’s our unbiased Wealthy Affiliate review.
 It’s unbiased because we don’t profit if you buy the product.
+Unlike nearly every other article out there on this topic, this one is truly unbiased.
 Is Wealthy Affiliate legit?
 Is Wealthy Affiliate a scam?
 Either way, we’ll give you the honest answer.

 In business since 2005, Wealthy Affiliate is a program comprised of an affiliate marketing training course called Wealthy Affiliate University and a website hosting platform.
 Affiliate marketing, which is basically getting paid to promote products, is a legitimate enterprise (most large companies have an affiliate program), but the value in joining Wealthy Affiliate is hotly debated.
 Devotees report making money with the program, and are happy to share their success stories.
 On the other hand, detractors feel they’ve paid a lot for the privilege of promoting Wealthy Affiliate itself.

 The important point to remember is that Wealthy Affiliate doesn’t purport to make you wealthy in a snap.
 In affiliate marketing, the effort and time you put in correlates to the results you can expect.